 SCOTT C. SICKLES (he/him/his) is a biracial Korean American/LGBTQ/neurodivergent writer.
-He has received five consecutive Writers Guild of America Awards for the daytime serial General Hospital, as well as eight Emmy Award nominations.
+He has received five consecutive Writers Guild of America Awards for the daytime serial General Hospital, as well as nine Emmy Award nominations.
 He is also currently the head writer for PRIDE: The Series (Season 3).
 For more than thirty years, his plays have been performed in New York City, his native Pittsburgh, across...

 SCOTT C. SICKLES (he/him/his) is a biracial Korean American/LGBTQ/neurodivergent writer.
-He has received five consecutive Writers Guild of America Awards for the daytime serial General Hospital, as well as eight Emmy Award nominations.
+He has received five consecutive Writers Guild of America Awards for the daytime serial General Hospital, as well as nine Emmy Award nominations.
 He is also currently the head writer for PRIDE: The Series (Season 3).
 For more than thirty years, his plays have been performed in New York City, his native Pittsburgh, across the United States, as well as internationally in Canada, Australia, the UK, Hungary, Singapore, Indonesia, and Lebanon.

 Sickles’s biographical drama Nonsense and Beauty, chronicling the private life of E. M. Forster, received its world premiere at the Repertory Theater of St. Louis in 2019, garnering an Edgerton Foundation New Play Award and a St. Louis Theater Circle Award, as well as being named an ATCA Steinberg Award finalist.
 The play previously won the 2016 Dayton Playhouse Future Fest (under its previous title, Shepherd’s Bush).